sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 5. From the left navigation pane, select **Password reset**.

 6. From the left navigation pane, select **Audit logs**.
 Notice the information available and the available filters.
-Also note that you can download logs.
+Also, note that you can download logs.

 7. Select **Download**.
 Note that you can format the download as CSV or JSON.
 Close the window by selecting the **X** on the top right corner of the screen.